allenporter/home-assistant-synthetic-home/README.md

 ## Synthetic Home Configuration

-See `custom_components/synthetic_home/home_model/synthetic_home.py` for a description of the configuration file format.
+See the [synthetic home documentation](https://allenporter.github.io/synthetic-home/synthetic_home.html) for a description of the configuration file format.
 This is essentially modeled after Home Assistants `demo` platform but allows you to name devices and stick them in areas using a configuration file.